 Things to consider

 Botox is made by the bacterium that causes food poisoning.
 Food poisoning can be fatal.
 A high dose of Botox could be fatal, too.
 However, the dose given in injections is so small that you shouldn’t have any harmful effects from the toxin.
-Botox has been used safely for a number of years.
+When used in this way, Botox has been used safely.

 There may be some side effects.
 You might have some soreness at the injection sites.
 To treat soreness, you can take acetaminophen (brand name: Tylenol) or ibuprofen (brand names: Advil, Motrin).
 You can also put an ice pack on the painful area.

 You might also have the following side effects:

 - Weakness in the muscles that were injected